cromega/blorg/_posts/pages/2018-03-12-about-author.md

 type: page
 ---

-I'm Bence Monus.
+I'm cromega.
 I solve problems.

 According to my work email signature I'm a senior software engineer but it's actually a blatant lie.
 While I have loads of experience writing backend services in Ruby and Go, it's not how I would describe what I do.
 What I really do is duct taping the internets together.